 Revolution House is a more relaxed spot in Old City, but the rooftop is why people show up.
 The upstairs patio has city views, overhead heaters, and a chill atmosphere that works for both daytime drinks and low-key nights out.
 No reservations are needed.
 Just walk up, grab a drink, and enjoy the city from above.

-In terms of the food, the cheesesteak, smash burger, Brussels sprouts, and calamari get the most love from regulars.
+In terms of food, the cheesesteak, smash burger, Brussels sprouts, and calamari are the standouts, and I’ve always enjoyed them.
 There’s also positive feedback on their tater tots, margarita pizza, and onion soup.

-Oh, and the happy hour is decent, but it’s only at the downstairs bar, which annoyed more than a few people.
+Oh, and the happy hour is decent, but it’s only at the downstairs bar, which annoyed more than a few people, myself included.

-The drink list covers the basics, and while nothing blew anyone away, cocktails like the espresso martini and margaritas were solid.
-One guest even called the martini “beautifully chilled,” which says enough.
+The drink list covers the basics, and while nothing blew me away, cocktails like the espresso martini and margaritas were solid.
+One guest even called the martini “beautifully chilled,” which pretty much says it all.

 The place looks great, too.
 It’s built inside an old 18th-century building with rustic decor and a relaxed feel.
 Guests have called it a mix between a diner and a modern bar, with plenty appreciating that it doesn’t try too hard.